hundensassi/hello-world/README.md

 Now this is something really cool.
 You can actually learn German from Duolingo at the same time you learn English.
 Es gehört Ihnen.
+Ja, vielleicht.
+Aber plötzlich!
+This user of the Hello World project is undergoing a major learning curve.